Home | Our Mission | ElectrAtest Lounge

 Measurements would be made of the earth fault loop impedance at the main intake, all switchboards, distribution boards and bus-bar systems.

-On lighting circuits 10% (on a random basis) of all luminaries, with a minimum of one luminaire, preferably the furthest one from the dis-board, for each circuit of the installation.
+On lighting circuits 10% (on a random basis) of all luminaries, with a minimum of one luminaire, preferably the furthest one from the distribution-board, for each circuit of the installation.

 The earth fault loop impedance would be measure at all accessible 13 amp General purpose socket outlets and fixed equipment where visible.
 (See over).